Post-clustering Inference under Dependence: Numerical experiments

-The relative efficiency of the $k$-means algorithm in terms of conditional power is one of the worst among all the considered algorithms.
-This behavior was already pointed out by the authors in \cite{chen2022selective}, who referred to the fact that conditioning on too much information entails a loss of power \cite{Jewell2022, liu2018powerful, chen2022powerful, fithian2017optimal}.
-Recall that the truncation set for $k$-means post-clustering inference defined in \cite{chen2022powerful} is non-maximal to allow its efficient computation (see Section~\ref{sec:finer_cond} and \cite[Equation (9)]{chen2022selective}).
-This approach, although respecting the selective type I error as shown in Theorem~\ref{th:pvalue_V_E}, sacrifices the efficiency in terms of power of the corresponding test, as illustrated in Figure~\ref{fig:power}.
+The relative efficiency of the $k$-means algorithm in terms of conditional power is the best in $(D2)$, but one of the worst among all the considered algorithms in $(D1)$ and $(D3)$ settings.
+These unsatisfactory performances might be explained by the behavior already pointed out by the authors in \cite{chen2022selective}, who referred to the fact that conditioning on too much information entails a loss of power \cite{Jewell2022, liu2018powerful, chen2022powerful, fithian2017optimal}.
+Recall that the truncation set for $k$-means post-clustering inference defined in \cite{chen2022powerful} is non-maximal to allow its efficient computation (see Appendix~\ref{sec:finer_cond} and \cite[Equation (9)]{chen2022selective}).
+This approach, although respecting the selective type I error as shown in Theorem~\ref{th:pvalue_V_E}, might sacrifice the efficiency in terms of power of the corresponding test, as illustrated in Figure~\ref{fig:power}(a,c).

+Next, we evaluate the loss of power entailed by estimating one of the scale matrices using \eqref{estSigma}.
+Recall that, following Theorem~\ref{th:over_estimate}, the $p$-values \eqref{hat_pvalue} are asymptotically super-uniform under the null, so conditional power is expected to decrease due to both the estimation of unknown parameters and the conservativeness of the testing approach.
+We repeat the previously described analysis but replacing $\boldsymbol{\Sigma}$ by its estimate \eqref{estSigma}, and calculate the counterparts of the curves in Figure~\ref{fig:power}(a-c) for $p$-values \eqref{hat_pvalue}.
+They are shown in Figure~\ref{fig:power}(d-f).
+In Figure~\ref{fig:power}(g-i), we depict the loss of power in estimation, defined as the absolute difference of the conditional power computed with known and over-estimated $\boldsymbol{\Sigma}$, for every fixed clustering algorithm and value of $\delta$.